kogcyc/lol/b_the_quality_steel_bicycle_frame.md

 ---
 title: The Quality Steel Bicycle Frame
-desc: An overview of what a quality steel bicycle frame is.
+desc: We cover the basics of how to identify a high-quality steel frameset.
 himg: eisen.jpg
 himgdesc: an Eisentraut Limited frameset
 ---